pengx17/knowledge-garden/pages/Logseq Publish GitHub Action.md

 		            clean: true
 		  ```
 -
-- [[Thu, 2022/01/06]] - Logseq's official Docs is already using this action to publish the docs!
+- As of [[Thu, 2022/01/06]], Logseq's official Docs is already using this action to publish the docs!
 	- {{tweet https://twitter.com/logseq/status/1479115586437222405}}
 -
 -